Blog

 • Exercises for BPH

-Simple pelvic floor exercises involve contracting and relaxing the muscles in the anus and urinary tract.
+Simple pelvic floor exercises involve contracting and relaxing the pelvic floor muscles around the anus and base of the penis/urethra.
 While practicing prostate exercises, it is important not to work any other muscles and to only use the specific pelvic floor muscle being worked.
-Verbal instructions may be useful to help identify the right muscles to exercise.
+Verbal instructions may help identify the right muscles to exercise.
+Biofeedback or physiotherapy can further improve technique.

 • Double Voiding: Double voiding is a technique that involves urinating, then waiting a few moments, and trying to urinate again.
-This practice helps ensure that the bladder is completely emptied, which can reduce the feeling of needing to urinate frequently and improve bladder function.
+This practice helps ensure the bladder is completely emptied, which can reduce the urge to urinate frequently and improve bladder function.
+This technique is often recommended as a simple behavioral strategy; evidence base is more experiential than trial‑based.

-• Kegel Exercises: Kegel exercises involve repeatedly contracting and relaxing the pelvic floor muscles, which strengthen them and can help control urination and improve bladder control.
+• Kegel Exercises: Kegel exercises involve repeatedly contracting and relaxing the pelvic floor muscles, which can strengthen them, help control urination, and improve bladder control.
 To perform Kegel exercises, tighten the muscles you would use to stop urine flow, hold for a few seconds, and then release.
 Repeat this process several times a day for the best results.
-It is recommended to aim for 10 reps three times a day.[15]
+It is recommended to aim for 10 reps three times a day.

 Conventional Treatment Options

-Use of Alpha-Blockers such as Terazosin (Hytrin) or Tamsulosin (Flomax): Alpha-blockers are medications commonly prescribed to treat symptoms of an enlarged prostate.
-These medications relax the prostate and bladder neck muscles, which makes it easier to urinate and helps to alleviate symptoms such as difficulty starting, weak flow, and the need for urgent or frequent urination
+Alpha-blockers are medications commonly prescribed to treat symptoms of an enlarged prostate.
+These medications relax the prostate and bladder neck muscles, which makes it easier to urinate and helps to alleviate symptoms such as difficulty starting, weak flow, and the need for urgent or frequent urination.

-Tamsulosin (Flomax): It is typically taken once daily, about 30 minutes after the same meal each day.
+• Tamsulosin (Flomax): It is typically taken once daily, about 30 minutes after the same meal each day.
 Tamsulosin is generally well-tolerated, but side effects can include dizziness, headaches, and sometimes issues with ejaculation.
-Unlike some other alpha-blockers, tamsulosin has less impact on blood pressure, making it a suitable option for patients who may be concerned about this side effect.
+Tamsulosin is prostate-selective and typically has less cardiovascular impact than non-selective alpha-blockers like terazosin or doxazosin, though blood pressure effects can still occur.

 Both medications help improve urine flow and reduce BPH symptoms, significantly enhancing the quality of life for many men with an enlarged prostate.
 However, they do not reduce the size of the prostate; rather, they alleviate the symptoms associated with BPH.